 Alongside my art, I am also a researcher and writer, as evidenced by a distinction in my Masters degree in Literature and the Arts (University of Oxford).
-My dissertation explored Dante Gabriel Rossetti’s innovative use of liminal space to convey bewitching sites and catalysts of transformation in his painting Lady Lilith and its accompanying sonnet ‘Body’s Beauty’.
-During my Masters, I contributed to the interdisciplinary Arts journal, ‘VIDES’, where I wrote on the significance of the representation of women in John Singleton Copley’s painting The Death of Major Peirson, 1781, (1783) to Mary Wollstonecraft’s A Vindication of the Rights of Woman, (1792).
+My dissertation explored Dante Gabriel Rossetti’s innovative use of liminal space to convey bewitching sites and catalysts of transformation in his watercolour painting Lady Lilith and its accompanying sonnet ‘Body’s Beauty’.
+During my Masters, as part of the editorial and design team, I contributed to the interdisciplinary Arts journal, ‘VIDES’, where I wrote on the significance of the representation of women in John Singleton Copley’s painting The Death of Major Peirson, 1781, (1783) to Mary Wollstonecraft’s A Vindication of the Rights of Woman, (1792).

 My career as a fashion model has fed my fascination with the powerful interplay of word and image and its role in transformative multidisciplinary ways of ‘seeing’.